keboola/website/_solutions/solutions.md

     desc: Keboola connection is visionary product that will standardize in the future how companies and their comployees are accessing and working with data.
 Data democracy and data driven company = Keboola connection.
-- template: article-list-hp
-  block: article-list-hp
-  headline: Get all your data, act on it immediately!
-Increase profit and market share.
 - template: ask-demo
   block: ask-demo
   ctaname: Take 7 day challenge!
-- template: horizontal-rule
-  block: hr
 - template: article-list-two-row
   block: article-list-two-row
   headline: Retail